jjj120/somfy-shutters-automation/README.md

 TELEGRAM_TOKEN = "<token>" # can be empty string if telegram is not used LAT_LOCATION = "<location-lat>"
 LNG_LOCATION = "<location-lng>"
+LOWER_TIME = <lower-time-sec>
+RAISE_TIME = <raise-time-sec>
+RAISE_OFFSET = <raise-offset-time-sec>
 ```

 Replace `<SSID>` with the SSID of your WiFi network and `<PW>` with the password of your WiFi network.
 If you want to use the Telegram bot, you need to replace `<token>` with the token of your Telegram bot.
 You can get the token from the [BotFather](https://core.telegram.org/bots#6-botfather).

 Replace `<location-lat>` and `<location-lng>` with the latitude and longitude of your location.
 You can get the latitude and longitude of your location from for example [Google Maps](https://www.google.com/maps).

+Replace `<lower-time-sec>` with the time in seconds the shutters need to close.
+Replace `<raise-time-sec>` with the time in seconds the shutters need to open, from the position, where the lower part starts rising.
+Replace `<raise-offset-time-sec>` with the time in seconds the shutters need to open fully closed to  the position, where the lower part starts rising.

 ### Usage